How to Describe a Person in English

 Honest, brave, courageous, creative, non-judgemental, affectionate, hard-working, diligent, industrious, adventurous, optimistic, humorous, witty, dynamic, persistent, easy-going, impartial, emotional, philosophical, efficient, broad-minded, brilliant, meritorious, bright, energetic, intelligent, enthusiastic, intellectual, polite, well-mannered, extroverted, introverted, bold, charismatic, charming, fun-loving, practical, faithful, trustworthy, clever, communicative, friendly, frank, rational, reliable, loyal, generous, modest, romantic, candid.

-Describing Cultural Belongings of a Person in English
+Sample Conversation: Describing the Personality of a Person

 The culture a person belongs to determines their characteristics in so many ways.
-For example, suppose someone is born and brought up in a religious family and a community at large.
+For example, suppose someone is born and raised in a religious family and a community.
 It’s quite obvious that they will possess a spiritual mind.
 Their activities and lifestyle will be governed by spirituality.

 So, to talk about someone, you can obviously talk about their cultural belongings.
 There are different cultural aspects that you can talk about while describing a person in English.